helidon-io/helidon/docs/modules/fault-tolerance.md

 must complete the requested wait and must restore the thread interrupt status if interrupted.

+In Helidon 27, configuring both `delay-factor` and absolute `jitter` applies the delay factor first and then applies jitter.
+Earlier releases ignored `jitter` when both options were configured.
+The defaults are unchanged: three total calls, a 200 ms base delay with a factor of two, no jitter, no maximum delay, and a one-second overall timeout.

 ### Timeouts

 A request to a service that is inaccessible or simply unavailable should be